Dinosaur (2000 film): Animation

 The Secret Lab's former location in Burbank, California.

 On April 17, 1996, the Walt Disney Company announced they had acquired the visual effects studio, Dream Quest Images.
 The studio was merged with the Feature Animation department's Computer Graphics Unit in order to form The Secret Lab.
 Vision Crew Unlimited provided the live-action visual effects.
 At the time, the Secret Lab's initial studio was reconstructed from a former Lockheed Martin (former Lockheed) building in Burbank, California.
 Most of the computers were used from Silicon Graphics and additional machines were installed to create a render farm in order to provide workstations for artists, software engineers, and technical directors.
 The production team eventually re-located to the Feature Animation's Northside building in January 1997, and animation officially began eight months later, although some preliminary work had already begun.

 To ensure realistic CG animation, 3D workbooks were created using Softimage 3D software.
 48 animators worked on the film, using 300 computer processors to animate the film.
 Having aspired to be a paleontologist, David Krentz supervised the character design and visual development teams.
-He had an orthographic view of the dinosaurs, and his character designs were drawn on paper and scanned into the PowerAnimator software for the modelers to rig in the computers.
+He had an orthographic view of the dinosaurs, and his character designs were drawn on paper and scanned into the Alias PowerAnimator software for the modelers to rig in the computers.
 In the character animation department, the dinosaur characters were first visualized in the computer in skeletal form.
 The rough character animations were then transferred into three software programs to strengthen the visuals of the characters.
 The programs were "Fur Tool," which was used for the lemurs and to create feathers and grass; "Body Builder," which was used to create skin and muscles for the dinosaurs; and "Mug Shot," a shape blender that works within Alias Maya for facial animation and lip-synching.

 Headed by David Womersley, live-action photography units shot on actual jungle, beach, and desert locations including California, Florida, Hawaii, Australia, Jordan, Venezuela, and Samoa.
 In total, two live-action film crews shot more than 800,000 feet of film, although one scene, which takes place inside a cave, utilized a computer-generated background.
 In order to approximate a dinosaur's perspective, visual effects supervisor Neil Krepela invented the "Dino-cam", in which a camera was rigged on a cable suspended between two 72 foot-tall towers.
 The computer-controlled camera allowed for panning and tilting on 360 degrees and moved at up to 30 miles per hour across a span of 1,000 feet.
 With the live-action elements shot and the character animation reaching completion, the footage was moved into the Scene Finaling department.
 Under Jim Hillin, the effects-compositing team blended 80–90 percent of the live action plates against the computer-animated characters.
 The lighting department then adjusted the final lighting of the shots by changing the lighting conditions and replacing the skies.